jaclu/my_tmux_conf/README.md

 supply an alternate config file.
 This tmux instance will be able to run independent of the main tmux, either inside or standalone.
-Ideal for testing out new configs, and even run a different version of tmux for compatiblity tests.
+Ideal for testing out new configs, and even run a different version of tmux for compatibility tests.

 ## host name based config